malijs/malijs.github.io/application.md

 Application can be started using the `start` method and passing the port.
 The method returns a `grpc.Server` instance.
-It's just sugar for creating the native gRPC Server; calling `addProtoService` or `addService` depending on what construction mechanism was used;
-hooking up the composed middleware, binding the port and starting the native server.
+It's just sugar for creating the native gRPC Server; calling `grpc.Server.addService()`, hooking up the composed middleware, binding the port and starting the native server.

 All middleware and handlers have to be set up prior to calling `start`.